irobot-ros/ros2-performance/proposals/intraprocess_communication.md

 overhead with respect to the only intra-process case.

-## Open Issues
+## Open Issues and Future Works

 There are some open issues that are not addressed neither on the current implementation nor on the proposed one.

  - The proposal does not take into account the problem of having a queue with twice the size when both inter and intra-process communication are used.
-A node with a history depth of 10 will be able to store up to 20 messages without processing them (10 intra-process and 10 inter-process).
+A `Publisher` or a `Subscription` with a history depth of 10 will be able to store up to 20 messages without processing them (10 intra-process and 10 inter-process).
 This issue is also present in the current implementation, since each `Subscription` is doubled.

  - The proposal does not allow to handle the scenario in which a `transient local` `Publisher` has only intra-process `Subscription`s when it is created, but, eventually, a `transient local` `Subscription` in a different process joins.
 Initially, published messages are not passed to the middleware, since all the `Subscription`s are in the same process.
 This means that the middleware is not able to store old messages for eventual late-joiners.

+ - The intra-process communication mechanism can be further improved by allowing similar `Subscription` to share the same ring buffer, thus reducing the number of pointer copies needed.